RoDoCode/ImpactClarity/README.md

 ### Testing
 ## Manual Testing
-Each user experience function .
+Each user experience function has been manually recorded and tested for functionality and misuse.
+All functions were successful within the bounds of the testing scheme laid out in the document linked below.

+[Manual Testing Documentation](static/pdfs/Manual_Testing_Record.pdf)

 The defensive programming has also been tested manually.
-By finding the url of a particular post, then logging out, and attempting to access this same url.
-The @login_required decorator on the views for post_details stops unauthorised users from accessing anything other than the index, which only shows a welcome and prompt for registering and the about and contact pages.
+By finding the url of a particular page, then logging out, and attempting to access this same url.
+The @login_required decorator on the views for protected content stops unauthorised users from accessing anything other than content open to the public or pages they have paid for acces to.
 The @login_required addition to settings allows us to set a specified redirect for any unauthorised attempt to any accepted url and view which uses this decorator.
 My setting simply returns the attempt to the index.

-[Manual Testing Documentation](static/pdfs/Manual_Testing_Record.pdf)

-The admin functionalities, for creating, editing, deleting, authorizing and managing all models in the database has been thoroughly tested in the making of the site.
+The admin functionalities, for creating, editing, deleting, and managing product models in the database has been thoroughly tested in the making of the site.

-All the forms used in the site have been thoroughly tested for non-valid attempts and valid attempts with unusual entries.
-The slug generator in particular caused some unfortunate bugs when spaces and non-alphanumeric characters were used which had to be handled in the views.py file with several methods to remove any non-alpha characters and spaces as well as adding a distinct number to each newly generated string.
-This was all thanks to manual testing.

-Image uploads have all been tested.
+Media uploads have all been tested for various ranges of aspect ratios and sizes.
+The worst of these requires some extra scrollings but allow users to view even the most distended of video format with a simple zoom out and all pages remain responsive.

 ## Django Testing

 All forms and views were tested for validation and unvalid responses.

 ## Validator Testing
-[JsHint](https://jshint.com/) - used for validating the javascript code<br>Reports [here](static/images/testing_01.png) and [here](static/images/testing_02.png)<br><br>
+[JsHint](https://jshint.com/) - used for validating the javascript code<br>Reports <br><br>
 [PEP8 Validator](https://www.pythonchecker.com/) - used for validating the python code<br>Report example [here](static/images/testing_04.png)<br><br>
 [HTML - W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) - used for validating the HTML<br><br>
 [CSS - Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - used for validating the CSS<br>Report [here](static/images/testing_05.png)<br><br>
 [W.A.V.E.](https://wave.webaim.org/) - for testing accessibility<br>Report example [here](static/images/testing_03.png)<br><br>
 LightHouse - for testing performance<br>Report[here](static/images/testing_06.png)<br>
+Flake8 - for testing all python code for PEP8 standardisation.

 ## Unfixed Bugs

 There are no unfixed bugs that I am aware of at this time.
 My aim was to have everything which is included working smoothly before submission, rather than adding lots of extra features which were not properly tested or unfinished and beyond the requirements of the project scope.
+Removal of the delivery details fields during checkout was attempted but caused a cascade of errors that cost a whole day to recover from so the feature was left in as it is harmless and does not block the flow of the user experience in a significant way.

 ## Responsive Layout and Design
 The project design has been adapted to all types of devices using Bootstrap predefined breakpoints and Chrome's DevTools to digitally test the platform across a number of devices.
 Three specific media queries were added to solve minor layout issues at specific breakpoints.